 Spin Bike Frequently Asked Questions

-There is a lot of information and misconception floating around with regards spinning.
+There is a lot of information and misconception floating around with regards to spinning.
 It can confuse beginners and aficionados alike.
 With this in mind, now you’ve seen the models on offer, let’s take a look at some of the more common FAQs and concerns surrounding spin bikes.

 Will I lose weight by spinning?